mozachiu/RoboND-DeepLearning-Project/README_03.md

 **The goals / steps of this project are the following:**

-**Training / Calibration**

-* Download the simulator and take data in "Training Mode"

 **Steps to complete the project:**

 * 1.Clone the project repo here